-Even if your student doesn't give her or his counselor permission to provide information to you, you may choose to contact a counselor to share your concerns.
+Even if your student does not give their counselor permission to provide information to you, you may choose to contact a counselor to share your concerns.
 Such contact may make sense, for example, if you are concerned that your student is in serious danger.

-Note, however, that the counselor will not be able to even acknowledge knowing your student, and that the counselor will want to discuss any information you provide with your student.
+Please note, however, that in these instances of parents contacting a counselor without permission for the counselor to speak to the parent, the counselor will be unable to even acknowledge knowing your student, and the counselor will want to discuss any information you provide with your student.